avuko/sb/README.md

 The Shadow Brokers Equation Group dump consists of a number of partial dumps.

 I am currently looking at the list of compromised hosts (Intonation/Pitchimpair).
-I found a list online which describes some of the implants and what they do:
+I found a list online which describes some of the implants and what they supposedly do:

 |Tool name      |functionality           |
 | ------------- | ---------------------- |